Amazon Seller Central: A Comprehensive Tutorial

 Amazon tracks the health of your account based on various factors such as order defect rate, cancellation rate, and late shipment rate.
 Maintaining a healthy account ensures you remain in good standing and avoid potential penalties.

-By following this comprehensive guide, you’ll be well on your way to becoming a successful Amazon seller.
-Remember, consistency and attention to detail are key.
+By following this comprehensive guide, you’ll be well on your way to becoming a fruitful Amazon seller.
+Repose in mind, that consistency & attention to detail are key.
 For more in-depth tutorials and continuing education, consider visiting resources like the Amazon Seller Central knowledge base or reputable e-commerce business blogs.